Alberta IPTP Information

 1. Attend Intro to Pump Class: Call 403-955-8146 to sign yourself up for our Intro to Pump class.
 This is by Zoom or in person.
 You don't need a referral.
 This is a mandatory part of our program if you decide to move forward with pump.
 (If you need accommodations for a 1:1 Intro to Pump Session, your diabetes educator can provide this once you are referred to our program.)

 2. Complete "Basic Pump Prep Criteria".
-You can start completing many of these on your own.
-Once you have an appointment with a DCC diabetes educator they can help you complete the rest or verify your completion.
-Once these are complete you can start the next step (Advanced Pump Prep).
-Please remember that the "Intro to Pump Session" is also required.
+You can start completing many of these on your own, now.
+Once you have an appointment with a DCC diabetes educator they can help you complete the rest or verify your completion and move you onto Advanced Pump Prep.

 2. Read Alberta Health Insulin Pump Therapy Program (IPTP)